Polycarbohydrate/awesome-tor/README.md

   - [Forum / Support](https://forum.torproject.org/c/support/core-tor/18)
 ### Other applications
 - [OnionShare](https://onionshare.org/) -Anonymously share files, host website, and chat using the Tor network.
-- [Ricochet Refresh](https://www.ricochetrefresh.net/) - icochet Refresh is a peer-to-peer messenger app that uses Tor to connect clients.
+- [Ricochet Refresh](https://www.ricochetrefresh.net/) - Ricochet Refresh is a peer-to-peer messenger app that uses Tor to connect clients.
 - [Whonix](https://www.whonix.org/) - OS designed for advanced security and privacy using the desktop wide use of the Tor network.
 ###### This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else